Once the warmer weather starts, the poultry mite can become a real problem for your flock.

 Even if you find them before they have a chance to reproduce much, they'll be causing your chickens pain.
 Imagine being trapped in a small room with mosquitoes biting at you, and being able to do nothing to escape.

 So if you have any suspicion at all that you have red mite, make sure you don't ignore it.
-It's not nice to have to deal with it, but better that than cause your chickens pain and possible death.
+It's not nice to have to deal with it, but better that than cause your chickens pain and possible illness.

 Despite what you may read on the internet, please do not, ever, use motor oil (used or otherwise) on your chickens to get rid of mites.